-Administrative and claims expense - 3% per annum.
+Administrative and claims expense: 3% per annum

-Future plan changes - Assumes that the current Plan and cost-sharing structure remain in place for all future years.
+Future plan changes: It is assumed that the current Plan and cost-sharing structure remains in place for all future years.

 Significant actuarial assumptions employed by the actuary for demographic purposes are the assumptions that were adopted by Maine State Retirement Consolidated Plan for Participating Local District at June 30, 2016 and based on the experience study covering the period from June 30, 2012 through June 30, 2015.
-As of January 1, 2018, they are as follows:
+As of January 1, 2020, they are as follows: